acbilson/chaos-content/posts/kingdom-manifesto.md

 Now let me add to this one more:

-6. Habitual practice of loving acts is best fostered in community.
+6. Habitual practice of loving acts is best fostered in a community.

 So, following my dense logic,